-Deformation and fluid interactions are important catalysts for metamorphism.
+Fluid infiltration ± deformation are important catalysts for metamorphism and chemical alteration.
 However, the exact nature and feedbacks between syndeformational metamorphism and metasomatism remains poorly constrained and has important implications for the behavior of currently deforming crust within inaccessible portions of the earth.

 Some of our recent work on fluid infiltration, deformation and metamorphism, at scales from the μm to the craton include:

 What is the environment of deep episodic tremor and slow slip?

 Recent geodetic and seismological techniques have revealed a host of enigmatic fault zone behaviors (e.g., episodic tremor and slip [ETS]) within conditionally stable portions of subduction interfaces directly below the locked seismogenic zone.
 Fluid migration and high pore fluid pressures may play an important role in producing these poorly understood behaviors.However, little is known about the geologic cause of tremor or slow slip, in part due to the inaccessibility of this portion of the subduction interface in currently subducting regions.

 My work tackles this problem from a variety of perspectives, including: